Investigating Scots pine resilience

 • Investigate whether these traits are inherited and how they vary by region.

-Another of our projects is conducting similar research, see here for more information: Infusing resilience into the scots pine genetic resource
+• Better understand the biological processes behind their responses (another of our projects is also looking into drought and waterlogging stress response, see here for more information: Infusing resilience into the scots pine genetic resource).

 Expected outcomes